aggresss/spec/ISO_IEC/ISO_IEC_8859-1.md

 `&#254;`            | FE  | þ         | `&thorn;`             |       | small thorn
 `&#255;`            | FF  | ÿ         | `&yuml;`              |       | small y dieresis or umlaut

+> Caret notation is often used to represent control characters on a terminal.
+On most text terminals, holding down the Ctrl key while typing the second character will type the control character.
+Sometimes the shift key is not needed, for instance ^@ may be typable with just Ctrl and 2.

 ## ABNF Range

 ```